 Solar Charge Controller

-Introduction: This board to charge the battery from solar panels, and give the output load.
+Introduction: This board is made to charge the battery from solar panels, and give the output load.

 Objective: to safely charge and discharge the battery from the solar panels, and give the load a direct output from solar panel.